uhmmm/uhmmm-gatsby/content/20-12-2019/index.md

 description: 'We are aiming to make the freedom of information act more accessible for journalists, activists and citizens.'
 ---

-Getting information from governments is hard.
-The process of getting information is often heavily regulated and formal.
-To remedy this we've build a lettergenerator that fixes this problem.
+INTRODUCTION - Getting information from governments is hard.
+In the Netherlands we have a law similar to the FOIA-act, however getting information from the government is a tedious process, that can be quite frightening to people who have never so.
+To make the government a bit more accessible we're currently building a letter generator that generates well written letters.